rasmusab/officialcocktails/officialcocktails.com/content/cocktails/planter_s_punch.md

 ![](/cocktail-images/planter_s_punch.jpeg)

-## Directions for how to make a Planter's punch
+## Directions for how to make the Planter's punch

 1. Gather all necessary ingredients and tools, including Jamaican rum, lime juice, sugar cane juice, a small tumbler or terracotta glass, and a jigger.
 2. Fill the tumbler or glass with ice, leaving enough room for the liquid ingredients.